harrywang/pub-analyzer/README.md

 ## Team

 - [Harry Wang](http://harrywang.me/): Professor of Management Information Systems at the University of Delaware.
-- [Eric Zhang](https://github.com/mianhu888): PhD student of Computer Science at the University of Delaware
+- [Eric Zhang](https://github.com/mianhu888): PhD student of Computer Science at the University of Delaware.

 ## Disclaimers